-8. Land and Shoreline Use
+8. Land and Shoreline Use [help]

 - a.
 What is the current use of the site and adjacent properties?
-Will the proposal affect current land uses on nearby or adjacent properties?
+Will the proposal affect current Land uses on nearby or adjacent properties?
 If so, describe.
-This project is situated in an industrial park.
-The proposal will not affect nearby properties. - b.
+The current site is undeveloped.
+Adjacent properties are residential and commercial.
+An easement will be developed for the adjacent property on Adams Avenue for driveway access to the neighboring property once a vacate of the Adams Ave ROW has been established by the City of Chehalis. b.
 Has the project site been used as working farmlands or working forest lands?
+If so, describe. - b.
+Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

 - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how: No. - c.
 Describe any structures on the site.

-There is a warehouse and two storage buildings on this site.
+There are no structures currently on site. - d.

-d.
 Will any structures be demolished?
 If so, what?

-- e.
+No - e.
 What is the current zoning classification of the site?

+'''

+R1- Single-Family Residential, Low Density

+'''

-General Commercial and Light Industrial. - f.
+- f.
 What is the current comprehensive plan designation of the site?

-Industrial Park

-g.
+Single family residential. - g.
 If applicable, what is the current shoreline master program designation of the site?

-N/A

-- h.
+Not applicable - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
-County GIS shows wetlands and hydric soils.
-However 2 wetland studies performed on the project both indicate that wetlands do not exist onsite. - i.
+Steep slopes are mapped on the eastern border of the property. - i.
 Approximately how many people would reside or work in the completed project?

-There are approximately 15 employees that work at this facility.

-- j.
+It is anticipated that approximately 60-72 people will reside on site. - j.
 Approximately how many people would the completed project displace?
 None. - k.
-Proposed measures to avoid or reduce displacement impacts, if any:
+Proposed measures to avoid or reduce displacement impacts, if any: None proposed.